saiaku-gaming/valhalla-game.se/_posts/2015-07-28-whats-valhalla.md

 ---
 layout: post
-title: What's 'Journey Into Valhalla'?
+title: What's *Journey Into Valhalla*?
 ---
 <p class="message">
   Hi there!
 This page is not done yet!